King Kong Bundy Dead, Wrestling Legend Passes Away At 61

 “Today we lost a Legend and a man I consider family.
 Rest in Peace Chris,” Herro wrote, addressing Bundy by his real first name.
 “We love you.
 Thank you for believing in me.”

-Bundy was active on Twitter just hours before his death, as he let his followers know about an upcoming series of WrestleCon meet-and-greets with fellow WWE alumnus Al Snow.
-As noted on the tweet, the events were scheduled to take place on April 5 and 6, though fans had the option to contact Herro for “advance autographs and photo-ops.”
+Bundy was active on Twitter just hours before his death, as he let his followers know about an upcoming series of WrestleCon meet and greets with fellow WWE alumnus Al Snow.
+As noted in the tweet, the events were scheduled to take place on April 5 and 6, though fans had the option to contact Herro for “advance autographs and photo ops.”

 Born Christopher Alan Pallies in Atlantic City, New Jersey, on November 7, 1957, King Kong Bundy entered the wrestling business in the early 1980s and, after wrestling for various promotions, made his official debut for the company then known as WWF in 1985, as recalled by Comic Book.
-At 6-foot-4-inches and 458 pounds, Bundy was booked as a near-unstoppable monster heel, as the company had him easily defeat lower-card talent S.D.
+At 6 feet 4 inches and 458 pounds, Bundy was booked as a near-unstoppable monster heel, as the company had him easily defeat lower-card talent S.D.
 Jones at the first WrestleMania that same year.

 While Bundy was advertised as having defeated Jones in a record-shattering nine seconds, WhatCulture explained that the match actually lasted about 24 seconds, or a second longer than the previous record.